Postdoctoral Fellows

 Postdoctoral positions are currently available in our laboratory to study the molecular basis of cancer metastasis.
 We use molecular cell biology, genomics and proteomics, and mouse genetics to study genes and signaling pathways that regulate the multi-step process of breast tumor initiation, progression and metastasis.

-Major areas of research in our laboratory includes: identification and functional characterization of metastasis genes using both xenograft and genetically modified mouse models, analysis of tumor-stromal interactions in cancer progression, pre-clinical evaluation of anti-metastasis therapeutics, non-coding RNAs in mammary development and breast cancer, EMT and cellular plasticity during development and metastasis, molecular characterization of mammary gland stem cells and their link to breast tumor initiating cells.
+Major areas of research in our laboratory includes: identification and functional characterization of metastasis genes using both xenograft and genetically modified mouse models, analysis of tumor-stromal interactions in cancer progression, pre-clinical evaluation of anti-metastasis therapeutics and mechanism of stromal-dependent treatment resistance, cellular plasticity during development and metastasis, molecular characterization of mammary gland stem cells and their link to breast tumor initiating cells, early tumorigenesis and regression mechanisms, diet, metabolism and their systemic influence on cancer progression and metastasis.
+Candidates are encouraged to develop their independent research directions.

-The laboratory has currently have particular interest in recruiting postdoctoral fellows with experience and expertise in immunology and genomics/computational biology.
+The laboratory has currently have particular interest in recruiting postdoctoral fellows with experience and expertise in immunology, bone or mammary gland development, and metabolism, ideally with relevant genomic and bioinformatics experience.

 Graduate Students